 You know how you always have extra ingredients laying around?
 A half can of this that you didn’t use for that thing you made last night…

-When those ingredients happen to be pumpkin puree and Keto Maple Syrup, your mind might turn to desert-like options.
+When those ingredients happen to be pumpkin puree and Keto Maple Syrup, your mind might turn to dessert-like options.

 By chance, I just took some Pork Belly Burnt Ends off the smoker earlier this week, and by some miracle, we had a few left in the fridge.

-I’ll admit that this is often a recipe for a mess rather than a recipe for something amazing.
+I’ll admit that my ideas (I call them ‘Kitchen Adventures’) are often a recipe for a mess rather than a recipe for something amazing.

-I typically tweak it and test it for weeks, but when Rebecca tasted it, she declared I needed to write it down right now and not change a single thing!
+I typically tweak it and test it for weeks, but when Rebecca tasted it, she declared I needed to write it down right then and not change a single thing!